ollama/ollama/docs/api.md

 ### JSON mode

-Enable JSON mode by setting the `format` parameter to `json` and specifying the mode should use JSON in the prompt.
+Enable JSON mode by setting the `format` parameter to `json` and specifying the model should use JSON in the `prompt`.
 This will structure the response as valid JSON.
+See the JSON mode [example](#request-json-mode) below.

 ### Examples